tobyweston/temperature-machine-ui/README.md

 The development server will run up and serve the app.
 Goto [http://localhost:3000]([http://localhost:3000]).

 To have the UI show meaningful data, run the `temperature-machine` app up.
 It will start on `localhost:11900` and the `proxy` setting in `package.json` will take care of the rest.
-See the [REACT.md](https://github.com/tobyweston/temperature-machine-ui/blob/master/REACT.md#proxying-api-requests-in-development).
+See the proxy section of [REACT.md](https://github.com/tobyweston/temperature-machine-ui/blob/master/REACT.md#proxying-api-requests-in-development).

 If you don't you'll probably see `Error: Request failed with status code 500` and no images or data.